2333-hr/EcoMonitor/README.md

    - Install the solar panel and battery to power the system.

 2. **Software Installation**:
-   -Install necessary libraries for the Arduino IDE: bme68xLibrary.h
+   - Install necessary libraries for the Arduino IDE:bme68xLibrary.h;DFRobot_MICS.h;PMS.h;MQ131.h
-DFRobot_MICS.h
-PMS.h
-MQ131.h
    - Program the ATmega2560 and ESP8266 using Arduino IDE.
    - Set up Firebase and configure real-time database rules.
    - Deploy the web interface using Firebase Hosting.